Configuring IP Source Guard

 • Static IP source entries that you configure

-Filtering on trusted IP and MAC address bindings helps prevent spoofing attacks, in which an attacker uses the IP address of a valid host to gain unauthorized network access.
+Filtering on trusted IP and MAC address bindings helps prevent spoofing attacks.
+In a spoofing attack, an attacker uses the IP address of a valid host to gain unauthorized network access.
 To circumvent IP Source Guard, an attacker would have to spoof both the IP address and the MAC address of a valid host.

 You can enable IP Source Guard on Layer 2 interfaces that are not trusted by DHCP snooping.
-IP Source Guard supports interfaces that are configured to operate in access mode and trunk mode.
-When you initially enable IP Source Guard, all inbound IP traffic on the interface is blocked except for the following:
+It supports interfaces operating in access mode and trunk mode.
+When you first enable IP Source Guard, the interface blocks all inbound IP traffic except:

-• DHCP packets, which DHCP snooping inspects and then forwards or drops, depending upon the results of inspecting the packet
+• DHCP packets that DHCP snooping inspects and then forwards or drops, depending on the results of the inspection

-• IP traffic from static IP source entries that you have configured on the Cisco NX-OS device
+• IP traffic from static IP source entries you have configured on the NX-OS device.

-The device permits the IP traffic when DHCP snooping adds a binding table entry for the IP address and MAC address of an IP packet or when you have configured a static IP source entry.
+The device permits IP traffic when DHCP snooping adds a binding table entry for the IP address and MAC address of a packet, or when a static IP source entry has been configured.

 MacAddress IpAddress LeaseSec Type VLAN Interface